Upcoming Events At Rottnest Island

 While these are the ‘formal’ events on offer at Rottnest over the next few months, remember that there is action on the island every day of the year.
 From coach tours, walking tours, Aboriginal culture tours, bike rides, golf and of course, the incredible adrenalin rush of a skydive over Rottnest Island, there’s never any shortage of things to do on the island.

 Some activities are seasonal, so it’s always best to check beforehand (you can do this on the Rottnest Island website) but if the idea of skydiving has tickled your fancy, it’s good to know that it’s a year-round activity!
-Find out more from the Perth skydiving professionals, Skydive Geronimo and book your ultimate adventure here www.skydivegeronimo.com.au.
+Contact us to find out more from the Perth skydiving professionals and to book your ultimate adventure.